 - Get the students to measure themselves and a partner and collect the data on a spreadsheet.
-You could use other classes to get a larger sample of people.
+You could share data with other classes to get a larger sample of people.

 What relationship are we trying to determine?
 (Relationship between height and hand size.)

 How can we determine whether there is a relationship between the various pieces of information we have gathered?

 - Show the students how to set up a scatter plot.
 Get them to plot some data manually as well as using Excel as this will give them a better idea of how the computer generates scales for the axes.

 - Develop scatter plots for each of the following: height versus hand width, height versus hand length, and height versus hand span.